evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 ## Mapping the data to the reference genome

 Now we can align the data from each individual to the reference genome using [`bwa`] (http://sourceforge.net/projects/bio-bwa/files).
-Because this takes a while to do with the fill dataset, I have generated a datasubset that we can work with in class.
+Because this takes a while to do with the fill dataset, I made a datasubset file that we can work with in class.
 You can find this here:

 `/1/scratch/monkey_data/tonk_PM602_subset.fastq`